annewies/annewies/README.md

-- 👋 Hi, I’m @annewies17
+- 👋 Hi, I’m Annewies
-- 👀 I’m interested in sports & reading.
+- 👀 I’m interested in sports & reading
+- 🏢 I currently work at YoungCapital as QA Lead

 <!---
 annewies17/annewies17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.